search ]

 Through this plugin, you can create responsive and user-friendly signup forms, with full control over the form’s design using shortcodes.
 You can easily embed these forms in posts and pages, as widgets in the sidebar, or anywhere you choose.

 MC4WP also integrates with popular plugins like Contact Form 7, WooCommerce, and others.
 For example, you can add an option to subscribe to the distribution list for people who comment or complete a purchase in your digital store.
-This is a secure way to get more subscribers to your distribution list on your WordPress site.

 The plugin also offers interesting extensions, which are beyond the scope of this post.
 Let’s see how to add a signup form that automatically adds every subscriber to the distribution list we just created in Mailchimp.